Written by Thomas Novack, PhD and Tamara Bushnik, PhD in collaboration with the MSKTC

-Statistics from Centers for Disease Control for 2002-2006 indicate that the leading cause of brain injury is falls (35%) followed by car crashes (17%) and being struck by an object (16%).
-Emergency room visits due to TBI caused by falls are increasing for both younger and older people.
-However, if you focus only on moderate to severe TBI (those injuries that require admission to a neurointensive care unit), car crashes are the most frequent cause of TBI, followed by gunshot wound, falls, and assault.
+Statistics from Centers for Disease Control and Prevention for 2007 to 2013 indicate that the leading cause of brain injury is falls (47%).
+This is followed by being hit by or against an object (15%) and car crashes (14%).
+Many of these injuries are mild.
+If you focus only on moderate to severe TBI (those that may require admission to a neurointensive care unit), falls are the most common cause of TBI, followed by car crashes and assaults.

 Closed versus open head injury

 Closed means the skull and brain contents have not been penetrated (broken into or through), whereas open means the skull and other protective layers are penetrated and exposed to air.
-A classic example of an open head injury is a gunshot wound to the head.
-A classic closed head injury is one that occurs as the result of a motor vehicle crash.
+A common example of an open head injury is a gunshot wound to the head.
+A common closed head injury is one that occurs as the result of a motor vehicle crash.

 In a closed head injury, damage occurs because of a blow to the person's head or having the head stop suddenly after moving at high speed.
 This causes the brain to move forward and back or from side to side, such that it collides with the bony skull around it.
-This jarring movement bruises brain tissue, damages axons (part of the nerve cell), and tears blood vessels.
+This jarring movement bruises brain tissue.
+When brain injury occurs at high speed, the brain rotates inside the skull.
+This type of rotational movement damages axons (part of the nerve cell), and blood vessels by stetching and tearing them.
 After a closed head injury, damage can occur in specific brain areas (localized injury) or throughout the brain (diffuse axonal injury).

 Damage following open head injury tends to be localized and therefore damage tends to be limited to a specific area of the brain.
 However, such injuries can be as severe as closed head injuries, depending on the destructive path of the bullet or other invasive object within the brain.

 Primary versus secondary injuries